exogen/graphbrainz/docs/schema.md

     mbid: MBID!
   ): Artist

+  # Look up a specific collection by its MBID.
+  collection(
+    # The MBID of the entity.
+    mbid: MBID!
+  ): Collection

   # Look up a specific event by its MBID.
   event(
     # The MBID of the entity.